jcpeterson421/IT_PRACTICE_LABS/README.md

 # IT Practice Labs Portfolio

-This repository contains ongoing projects and labs to practice and demonstrate skills relevant to IT support, sysadmin, networking, cloud, and cybersecurity .
+This repository contains ongoing projects and labs to practice and demonstrate skills relevant to a career in IT support, sysadmin, networking, cloud, and cybersecurity.

 Each lab is organized by day and includes:
+- Objectives
-- Objectives and tasks completed
+- Tasks completed
-- Screenshots of work done
+- Screenshots of work
-- Key takeaways and skills learned
+- Key takeaways and learning points

 ## Labs Included
 1. **Day 1 – Linux Terminal Basics**